Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 | Central administrator | Authorized               | Authorized               |
 | Developer             | Forbidden                | Authorized               |

-#### Subscribing from UI
+#### Subscribe from the UI

-Log into the marketplace UI.
-Browse for the product you want to subscribe to.
-Open the product detail by clicking the product name.
-On the product details page clicks the Subscribe button to start the subscription process.
+1. Log into the Marketplace WebUI.
+2. Browse for the product you want to subscribe to, and click on the product name.
+The product details page is displayed.

-A side panel appears asking you to:
+3. Click **Subscribe** to start the subscription process.
+A side panel is displayed asking you to:

     * enter a subscription name
     * select a subscription plan
-* select the owning team of this subscription
+    * select the owning team of the subscription

-Then click save to create the subscription.
+4. Click **Save** to create the subscription.

-At the moment, the subscription is auto-approved and a green subscribed ribbon is displayed across the product image.
+The subscription is auto approved and a green subscribed ribbon is displayed across the product image.

-You can view your subscription by navigating to the subscription menu.
+You can view your subscription by navigating to the **Subscription** menu.

-### Creating an application
+### Step 2: Create an application

-Once a subscription is created, a developer will need an application to proceed to next step.

-To create an application, navigate to the application menu.
+1. Navigate to the **Application** menu.

-Click "+ Create application" button to start creating an application.

-A side panel appears asking you to:
+2. Click **+ Create application** to start creating an application.
+A side panel is displayed asking you to:

     * enter the application name
     * optionally, enter a short description that can help to retrieve the application
     * select the owning team of this application
     * optionally, select an icon

-Then click Create to create the application.
+3. Click **Create** to create the application.

 The newly created application is visible on the page.
 You can view its details by clicking on the application name.

-### Requesting access to a resource
+### Step 3: Request access to a resource

-Now that a subscription and an application are ready to be used, you can request access to the product resources.

-Open a subscribed product and navigate to the product resources section.
+1. Open a subscribed product and navigate to the **product resources** section.

-Click the key icon related to the resource you want to access.

-A side panel appears, asking you to:
+2. Click the key icon related to the resource you want to access.
+A side panel is displayed, asking you to:

     * enter the access name
-* select the subscription.
-Only subscription associated to the product are visible in the combo box.
+    * select the subscription (only subscriptions associated to the product are visible)
-* select the application.
+    * select the application

-Click Request Access button to validate your choice.
+3. Click **Request Access** to validate your choice.

-At the moment, the access request is auto-approved by the provider.
+The access request is auto approved by the provider.

-### Requesting credentials
+### Step 4: Request credentials

-There are 2 ways of requesting credentials:
+There are two options for requesting credentials:

-* option 1: just after requesting access (Refer to previous section)
+* Option 1: just after requesting access.
+See [Request access to a resource](#request-access-to-a-resource)
-* option 2: by navigating to the application details page, finding the correct access request and asking a new credentials there.
+* Option 2: by navigating to the application details page, finding the correct access request, and requesting new credentials.

-Option 1: just after requesting access:
+#### Option 1: just after requesting access

-A new side panel "Create credentials" is replacing the previous one and alow you to request credentials.
-You can named your credentials and click the "Save" button.
-This will trigger an event the provider will answer.
+A **Create credentials** side panel is displayed, which allows you to request credentials.
+After you name your credentials and click **Save**, an event is triggered for the provider.

-A new credentials will be issued on the dataplane by the provider, encrypted with the public key associated to the marketplace organization and sent back and attached to the application.
+The credentials are issued on the dataplane by the provider, encrypted with the public key associated to the Marketplace organization, sent back and attached to the application.

-All sensitive data (APIKey or oauth client secret) coming from the dataplane are encrypted using the public key assigned to the consumer organization.
-The encrypted date is store in the marketplace database for 3 days.
-After those 3 days, the encrypted data is deleted and no more available.
+All sensitive data (API Key or Oauth client secret) coming from the dataplane are encrypted using the public key assigned to the consumer organization.
+The encrypted data is store in the Marketplace database for three days, after which the encrypted data is deleted and no longer available.

-Option 2: browsing the application details:
+#### Option 2: browsing the application details:

 Navigate to the application details, open the corresponding subscription to see all plans you subscribe to.
-Once you find the appropriate plan, you will be able to see any existing credentials and use the "Create Credential" button to ask for new credentials
+Once you find the appropriate plan, you will be able to see any existing credentials.
+Click **Create Credential** to request new credentials.

-### Viewing credentials
+### View credentials

-Navigate to the application details, open the corresponding subscription to see all plans you subscribe to.
-Once you find the appropriate plan, you will be able to see any existing credentials
+1. Navigate to the application details
+2. Open the corresponding subscription to see all plans you subscribe to.
+Once you find the appropriate plan, you will be able to see any existing credentials.

-The eye icon allows you to see the clear value of the credentials.
-Be aware this value will be displayed only once and a warning message inform you about it.
-After viewing your credentials, the marketplace will delete it from its internal database.
-But the credentials are still available on the dataplane side.
+3. Click the eye icon to see the clear value of the credentials.
+Be aware that this value is displayed only once and a warning message informs you about it.

+After viewing your credentials, the Marketplace deletes them from its internal database.
+However, the credentials are still available on the dataplane side.

-You can request new credentials by clicking the "Create Credentials" button.
+You can request new credentials by clicking the **Create Credentials** button.

-## Deleting an application
+## Delete an application

+1. Navigate to the *Application* page.
-Navigate the the application page, and click the bin icon on he application you want to delete.
-An event will be triggered.
-The provider (or the discovery agent if provider is using Amplify agents) will process that event by deleting the corresponding application on the dataplane.
-All associated credentials on the marketplace will also be removed.
+2. Click the bin icon associated with the application you want to delete.

+An event is triggered for the provider (or the Discovery Agent if provider is using Amplify agents), who processes the event and deletes the corresponding application on the dataplane.
+All associated credentials on the Marketplace are removed.

-## Unsubscribing to a product
+## Unsubscribe to a product

+1. Navigate to the *Subscription* page.
-To unsubscribe to a product, navigate to the subscription page , select the product you want to unsubscribe to.
-On the details page, all the plan you subscribe to are displayed.
-The icon on the right side of the plan will trigger the unsubscribing process.
+2. Select the product you want to unsubscribe to.
+The details page is displayed, listing all the plans you subscribe to.
+3. Click the icon on the right side of the plan to trigger the unsubscribing process.

-The triggered event will be handled by the provider.
+The triggered event is processed by the provider.